top of page

 Bridging the Divide: Investigating the Wage Gap in Africa

-isual representation showing the wage gap between men and women in Africa, using bills to illustrate percentages.
+Visual representation showing the wage gap between men and women in Africa, using banknotes to illustrate the percentages.

-Welcome to my series on the challenges facing African women.
+Welcome to our series on the challenges facing African women.
 In this visual, I look into the pervasive issue of the gender wage gap in Africa.
-Join me as I delve into the complexities of these challanges and strive for a better future for African women.
+Join us as I delve into the complexities of these challanges and strive for a better future for African women.

 Context Setting the stage and providing background information